Identification in discrete choice models with imperfect information: Empirical application

-Under the assumption that voters are fully informed (second column), all the $\beta$ coefficients, except $\beta_2$, are significantly different from zero at $5\%$.
+Under the assumption that voters are fully informed, all the $\beta$ coefficients, except $\beta_2$, are statistically different from zero at $5\%$.
 This suggests that DMs vote ideologically on the EU, inequality, and left-right dimensions.
-That is, the smaller is the distance between DM $i$ and party $y$'s ideological positions on those dimensions, the more likely DM $i$ votes for party $y$, ceteris paribus.
-Further, $\beta_4$ has the highest magnitude among the $\beta$ coefficients.
-That is, voters particularly dis-value casting their votes in favour of a party which is ideologically distant on the left-right axis.
-More precisely, a one unit increase in the ideological distance on the left-right axis produces a payoff decrease that is roughly 2, 25, and 4 times bigger than the payoff decrease produced by a one unit increase in the ideological distance on the EU, social care, and inequality dimensions, respectively, ceteris paribus.
+That is, the smaller the distance between DM $i$ and party $y$'s ideological positions on those dimensions, the more likely DM $i$ votes for party $y$, ceteris paribus.
+Further, $\beta_4$ has the highest absolute value magnitude among the $\beta$ coefficients.
+That is, voters particularly disvalue casting their votes in favour of a party ideologically distant on the left-right axis.
+A one-unit increase in the ideological distance on the left-right axis produces a payoff decrease that is roughly 2, 23, and 4 times bigger than the payoff decrease produced by a one-unit increase in the ideological distance on the EU, social care, and inequality dimensions, respectively.

-Under the assumption that voters are fully uninformed (third column), all the $\beta$ coefficients are significantly different from zero at $5\%$, but they are much closer to zero and similar in magnitude than in the complete information case. $\beta_4$ has still the highest magnitude among the $\beta$ coefficients, but now a one unit increase in the ideological distance on the left-right axis produces a payoff decrease that is only slightly bigger than the payoff decrease produced by a one unit increase in the ideological distance on any one of the other three dimensions, ceteris paribus.